lekhrajdinkar/solution-engineer/01_aws/03_database/03_ElastiCache.md

 - Security: `SASL` (more advance)
 - Multi-threaded architecture ?
 - Multi-node for partitioning of data (sharding) ?
+- Memcached does NOT offer support for geospatial data. :x: :dart:

 ---
 ### 3 `Memory DB for redis` : intro